Will I experience pain in labor?

 As the spinal or epidural anesthetic takes effect, a warming sensation is usually felt beginning in your legs and spreading onto your belly.
 Numbness begins soon after the warmth, and how numb you become depends on the type of medication and amount used.
 You usually will also lose some muscle strength in your legs; however, in most cases this is minimal, leaving enough strength for you to help during the pushing phase of labor.

 How soon will my epidural take effect?
 How long will the epidural last?

-Starting the epidural takes 15 to 20 minutes, and significant pain relief usually occurs in about 30 minutes.
-After the epidural is working, we attach you to an epidural medication pump.
+Starting the epidural takes 15 to 20 minutes, and significant pain relief typically occurs within about 30 minutes.
+After the epidural is working, you will be attached to an epidural medication pump.
 A small amount of anesthetic solution is continuously pumped into the epidural space until your labor is over.
 The intensity of pain relief can vary throughout the labor process.
 Most often you will feel a pressure sensation in your birth canal, which will be helpful when you need to push.